intuitem/ciso-assistant-community/README.md

 2. Install docker and docker-compose if you don't have those.
 [Read the official docs for your own OS/distro](https://docs.docker.com/get-docker/)

-3. Once that is done, you can simply start-up ASF Risk Manager by running
+3. Once that is done, you can simply start-up MIRA by running

 ```sh
 $ docker-compose up